Learn how to make classic passata with our simple step by step recipe.

-This is a lovely thick and smooth sauce that is easily made from a glut of fresh ripe tomatoes.
+This passata recipe makes a lovely thick and smooth sauce that is easily made from a glut of fresh ripe tomatoes.
 It’s great for pasta sauces but can also be used as a part of a marinade or to give a rich tomato flavour to curries, soups and stews.
+This recipe takes 10 mins to prep and 50 mins to cook.
 Once made, the cooled passata will keep in the fridge for 3-4 days or freeze away in smaller quantities for up to 2 months.

 - 1tbsp olive oil